yangelis/ROOT_Tutorials/TipsAndTricks/TipsAndTricks.md

 ## Making Dictionaries
 [https://root.cern/manual/interacting_with_shared_libraries/#generating-dictionaries](https://root.cern/manual/interacting_with_shared_libraries/#generating-dictionaries)
 ### Using Makefiles
 Let's say we have a struct for a particle object that we need for our code, and a particle is basically an id, maybe refering to PDG code, and its momenta.
-We can put that code in a *myParticle.h*:
+We can put that code in a header file like `myParticle.h`:

 ```cpp
 #include <TRoot.h>